luizzadalla/aly4520-final-project/README.md

-End-to-End MLOps Pipeline (Cardiovascular Risk Prediction)
+**End-to-End MLOps Pipeline (Cardiovascular Risk Prediction)**

-Project Overview
+**Project Overview**
-This project implements a full end-to-end MLOps pipeline for predicting cardiovascular disease risk using a structured dataset.
+This project implements a full end-to-end MLOps pipeline for predicting cardiovascular disease risk using a structured dataset (Ulianova, 2019).
 The pipeline covers data ingestion, validation, model training, evaluation, deployment, monitoring, and governance.
 The system is designed to simulate a production-ready ML workflow using modern tools such as DVC, Docker, AWS SageMaker, and GitHub Actions.

-Dataset: Cardiovascular dataset (cardio_train.csv)
+**Dataset: Cardiovascular dataset (cardio_train.csv)**
 - Source: Kaggle by Ulianova (2019)
 - Size: 70,000 rows
 Features include: